Why is the universe not frozen by the quantum Zeno effect?: Discussion

 We have presented a model designed to check whether quantum mechanics indeed predicts that the universe should evolve.
 To remain as universal as possible, no specific form of Hamiltonian was assumed.
 It allowed to determine the level of decoherence (induced by a surrounding environment) needed to freeze a two-level quantum system, arguably the kind of system the most prone to the Zeno effect.
 We have found that if, during a time interval $\frac{T}{n}$, the environment distinguishes between the two states according to $\lvert \braket{\mathcal{E}^i_{0} \vert \mathcal{E}^i_{1}} \rvert \simeq 1- \frac{\alpha}{n^{\beta}}$ with $\beta>1$, then free evolution wins over decoherence and the system is not frozen.
 In the most generic case, because quantum mechanical short time evolutions are always quadratic (and this is true for the system as well as for the pair \{system + environment\}), we find $\beta \gtrsim 2$, hence the universe is indeed not frozen.
+We have finally made a quantitative comparison with the continuous master equation model by Presilla, Onofrio and Tambini \cite{presilla1996measurement}.
+The links between the two models are non-trivial but we have found a good agreement at least in the low coupling regime.

 The main weaknesses of the model, leading to possible improvements, are the following. \begin{itemize} \item Is the discrete setup legitimate?
 A succession of infinitesimal steps is not necessarily the same as a joint continuous evolution. \item What happens if the coupling with the environment is not supposed roughly constant anymore?
 Mathematically, this means that the $\eta^i$ are not equal, and the infinitesimal decoherence rate (\textit{i.e.} the flow of information) at time $t$ could be modelled in the limit $n \longrightarrow +\infty$ as a continuous quantity $1-\mathrm{d}\eta(t)$.
 It is natural to ask for the set of such functions which entail a Zeno freezing.
 Besides, the durations of the steps could also be non-constant (like following a Poisson process, as done in \cite{kulkarni2023first}). \item Assuming the environments $\mathcal{E}^i$ distinct and non-entangled is a very unphysical assumption.
 In some cases, previous entanglement among the environments can dramatically change the efficiency of decoherence.
 As an example, take an environment composed of two qbits called $\mathcal{E}^1$ and $\mathcal{E}^2$ initially maximally entangled; the system interacts with $\mathcal{E}^1$ then with $\mathcal{E}^2$ \textit{via} a C-NOT gate: